 Indeed, mandates and subsidies triggering shifts toward bioenergy have negative side-effects including diverting resources from truly renewable energy sources and efficiency-improvement efforts.
-Scheduled increases in the Renewable Fuel Standard mandating a tripling of U.S. biofuels production in the next decade would precipitate a massive shift of resources toward biofuels, devastating vast lands, disrupting food markets and jacking up CO2 emissions.
-EPA currently treats biomass energy (direct combustion of plant material) as carbon-neutral, although the agency may be reconsidering that assumption.
+Scheduled increases in the Renewable Fuel Standard mandating a tripling of U.S. biofuels production in the next decade would precipitate a massive shift of resources toward biofuels, devastating vast lands, disrupting food markets and jacking up CO2 emissions — as documented so searingly in the NY Times – ProPublica expose of rainforest destruction in Indonesia noted above.
+EPA currently treats biomass energy (direct combustion of plant material) as carbon-neutral, though the agency was be reconsidering that assumption — at least prior to the advent of the Trump administration.
 If EPA extends its presumption of carbon-neutrality to its Clean Power Plan rules, some coal burning may shift to biomass, with few or no climate benefits, greater emissions of conventional pollutants and damaging impacts on forests.

 As noted earlier, eliminating biofuel mandates and subsidies while uprooting the false assumption of carbon-neutrality from EPA’s Clean Power Plan would do more to reduce the unfair advantages of bioenergy than even the most inclusively-designed carbon tax.
 Nevertheless, to avoid compounding these perverse incentives, carbon tax policy should attempt to at least roughly account for greenhouse gas emissions from production and combustion of bioenergy.